What Happens in a Refinery or Chemical Plant

 How flaring works?

-Flaring can occur during a start-up and shutdown of a plant for scheduled maintenance activities or as a result of unplanned operational interruptions, such as a temporary power loss.
+Flaring is a major safety device and a normal and vital part of keeping the plant safe during unplanned operational disruptions.
+It can occur during a start-up and shutdown of a plant or even in the event of a temporary power loss.
 Flaring happens when gases need to be released to prevent them from accumulating within the equipment and creating a potential danger.
 The flare is designed to ensure maximum combustion in an environmentally sustainable manner while minimising the release of direct hydrocarbon emissions into the air.

 The use of flaring for the safe disposal of hydrocarbons that cannot be processed is widely recognised in the industry as the preferred approach to adopt for safe operations.